katherineyuu/CS201_Project3/README.md

 ## Part 1: Running DNABenchmark, Profiling, Analysis

 You can do this Part 1 without writing any linked list code.
-We encourage you do this before starting on Part 2 of the assignment where you will program a linked list.
+We encourage you do this before starting on Part 2 of the assignment where you will program a linked list. *There is a bonus for submitting timing and analysis of Part 1 before Fall Break!*

 ### `cutAndSplice` Simulation Complexity with `StringStrand` an `StringBuilderStrand`